DrBig-Brain/7PhrasalNMT/readme.md

    ```
    *(Create `requirements.txt` if not present, based on your environment)*
 3. **Prepare your data:**
-   - Place your dataset in the appropriate format as expected by `char_phrase_dataset.py` and `preprocessing.py`.
+   - Place your parallel English-Hindi dataset in the appropriate format as expected by `char_phrase_dataset.py` and `preprocessing.py`.
 4. **Train the model:**
    ```bash
    python trainer.py